 Instead of blisters or bulla, some people develop raised red patches called plaques.

 The PG blisters may shrink or go away on their own near the end of your pregnancy, but 75 to 80 percent of women with PG experience a flare-up around the time of delivery.

 PG can recur during menstruation or in subsequent pregnancies.
 Use of oral contraceptives may also bring on another attack.

-In rare cases — about 1 in every 100,000 births — PG can appear in newborns.
+In rare cases — about — PG can appear in newborns.

 Pemphigoid gestationis is now understood to be an autoimmune disease.
 That means that your immune system begins to attack parts of your own body.
 In PG, the cells that come under attack are those of the placenta.